Singakutty: Soundtrack

-Release and reception
+Release

-Singakutty was released on 21 March 2008, Good Friday alongside Kannum Kannum, Sandai and Inba.
+Singakutty was initially scheduled to release on 14 March 2008, but was instead released a week later on 21 March, Good Friday.
+Moser Baer released the film via home video in June 2009.

+Reception

 Sify wrote, "To put it politely, A.Venkatesh's story and presentation falls flat as he has tried to introduce a raw newcomer as a larger-than-life hero which is hard to stomach and quite irritating."
 Pavithra Srinivasan of Rediff.com wrote, "Venkatesh's screenplay has the right mix, even if the item and romantic songs prove a headache in their placement.
 Well aware of what a new hero's launch vehicle should be, he has set out to provide a good fare which satisfies everyone's appetite."
 Cinesouth wrote, "Director A Venkatesh atones for the first boring half of the film with better second half", calling the first half a "cat" and the second half a "tiger".